Google's 'hypocritical' remote work policies anger employees

 Some employees have speculated about Google's motivations for emphasizing in-person work.
 Google has major real estate investments in its corporate hubs, including some still in development.
 A workforce sprawled around the globe makes those investments less useful.
 In May, San Jose, California, approved plans for an 80-acre Google campus that will include office space, housing and retail.
 For a company whose identity is in part associated with extravagant corporate facilities and whimsical culture, the stringent policies regarding office transfers and salary adjustments may be a way to nudge employees into staying put, said Jake Rosenfeld, a professor at Washington University in St. Louis who researches compensation.

 "It could be an attempt to disincentivize people from moving," Rosenfeld said.
-"One way to encourage employees without being seen as heavy handed or reneging on earlier promises is to say, 'Look, there's going to be a different salary structure if you choose to leave our hubs.'"
+"One way to encourage employees without being seen as heavy-handed or reneging on earlier promises is to say, 'Look, there's going to be a different salary structure if you choose to leave our hubs.'"

 Employees say one of the most difficult parts of Google's return-to-office system is the inability to plan for a future with their loved ones.
 Google has been "vague and unhelpful" about the process for most of the year, one employee said.
 The confusion has meant workers have to leave crucial decisions, like schooling for children and apartment leases, up in the air.